The following conditions shall apply to all purchases of goods by the Wrapology group.

 13.8 The formation, existence, construction, performance, validity and all aspects of the Contract shall be governed by English law and the parties submit to the exclusive jurisdiction of the English courts.

 13.9 All designs, layouts (structural or graphical) and artworks (including but not limited to copy and photography) are the property of Wrapology unless an artwork fee is paid for the work.
-However, all Client logos, trademarks, strap-lines, photography, copy and any information that is supplied by and directly relates to the Client brand remains the property of the Buyer.
+However, all Buyer (and their Client's) logos, trademarks, strap-lines, photography, copy and any information that is supplied by and directly relates to the Client brand remains the property of the Buyer.
 Wrapology is not entitled to trademark or register any part of a Client property without their written permission.
-Likewise, the Client is not entitled to register any part or whole design, layout (structural or graphical), artwork (incl. photography), copy, technical, material combination that Wrapology has created without written permission (which may include a fee relating to the transfer of ownership).
+Likewise, the Buyer is not entitled to register any part or whole design, layout (structural or graphical), artwork (incl. photography), copy, technical, material combination that Wrapology has created without written permission (which may include a fee relating to the transfer of ownership).
 All 3rd party supplied material and components (e.g pantone references, photography, fonts etc.) are the property of the originator and neither Wrapology nor the Buyer has claim to ownership unless otherwise agreed by contract.
 In particular, where specific fonts are required, the Buyer is required to supply the font under license to Wrapology or provide the copy as outlined so Wrapology can create the artwork.
-Wrapology will not usually purchase fonts under license on behalf of the Client.
+Wrapology will not usually purchase fonts under license on behalf of the Buyer.

 14.1 All communications between the parties about the Contract shall be in writing and delivered by hand or sent by pre-paid first class post, by fax or by email: (a) (in case of communications to Wrapology) to its principal place of business or such changed address as shall be notified to the Buyer by Wrapology; or (b) (in the case of the communications to the Buyer) to the registered office of the addressee (if it is a company) or (c) (in any other case) to any address of the Buyer set out in any document which forms part of the Contract or such other address as shall be notified to Wrapology by the Buyer.